teambit/bit/docs/drivers.md

 If you are using Bit to manage your code components, the components are not a part of the codebase.
 This means that in order to populate the `components` directory (and all the links in the `node_modules`), you will need to use bitjs.

-Bit-javascripts is able to both fetch components, and link them properly using a single command - `bitjs import`.
-This means that you can simply need to add Bit-js in your `package.json` file for your project, and a post-install hook to run `bitjs import`.
-This way, after installing all the packages (including bit-js), bit-js will be able to bring all components and link them, so your code will be able to require them.
+bit-javascript can both fetch components and link them using the command - `bitjs import`.
+If you want to automatically install the bit components dependencies after you call `npm install` or `yarn` you can add bit-javascript to your `package.json` file, and configure a post-install hook to run `bitjs import`.
+This way, after installing all the packages, bit-javascript will be able to import all of the components and link them.